 State Historical Society records searches determine if your plan may affect archeological and historical sites.
 These sites require protection from disturbance, including road building, grading or gravelling.
 Contact your local WDNR Forester for additional information on archaeological and historical sites.

-The Archeological Resources Inventory lists no archeological resources within this MFL property.
+The Archeological Resources Inventory has not yet been reviewed for possible resources on this MFL property.

-The Historical Resources Inventory lists no historical resources within this MFL property.
+The Historical Resources Inventory has not yet been reviewed for possible resources on this MFL property.

 Invasive Plant Species